abrie/game-off-2013/README.md

 ## The Bugs
 * There is an issue with layout while using Chrome on Windows machines.
 It results in an overflow scrollbar.
 Tragic.
-* Startup hangs when using Firefox because of a webaudio implementation idiosyncracy.
+* Startup hangs when using Firefox because of an idiosyncracy in the webaudio implementation.
 Classic.

 ## The Technicals
 This game is written in Javascript, and uses the following libraries: